 Centralising water infrastructure is an asset grab.
 This is why councils are rightly expressing concerns about the proposals.
 Community voices are important and need to be protected in how local infrastructure and water is managed.

-The four proposed water service companies would all be based in major cities with board members jointly appointed by council and iwi representatives.
+The ten proposed water service entities roughly divide up regions with board members appointed by oversight groups made up of council and iwi representatives.
 There is no guarantee of representation from the users of the water, especially from rural or provincial communities.

 However, we do recognise that water infrastructure is expensive to build and maintain.
 Some smaller councils lack the critical mass and rating base to support a professional workforce to service their assets in the 21st century.
 Even in our larger cities, a history of under-investment and council debt limits, has resulted in leaking pipes, sewage overflows and resistance to consenting additional land for housing.